Multi-Directional Subspace Editing in Style-Space: Experiments

 \subsection{Ablation Study}

-To test the significance of our orthogonality loss described in \cref{sec:train}, we conducted an ablation test.
-We trained a variant of our model in which we set $\lambda_{orth} = 0$.
-All other configurations including the losses and training procedure remain the same.
-After training, we performed consecutive edits starting from an original image; the results appear in \cref{fig:fig6}.
-We found that when applying multiple edits the images look sharper and suffer less from visual artifacts.
-We also performed the same quantitative tests as in \cref{sec:quantitative}.
-The results are shown in \cref{tab:table3,tab:table4}.
+To validate the importance of our orthogonality loss outlined in \cref{sec:train}, we carried out an ablation study.
+We trained a version of our model with $\lambda_{orth} = 0$, keeping all other configurations, including losses and the training process, consistent.
+Post-training, we conducted consecutive edits starting from an original image, and the results can be viewed in \cref{fig:fig6}.

-It can be seen that the latent vectors, found using our orthogonality loss, are less likely to affect other attributes, indicating a more disentangled model.
+We found that images edited with the orthogonality loss exhibit crisper details and fewer visual artifacts when subjected to multiple edits.
+We also carried out the same quantitative evaluations as detailed in \cref{sec:quantitative}.
+The results in \cref{tab:table4,tab:table5} indicate that our orthogonality loss leads to better attribute disentanglement in our model.